A Bit About Me

 Hello, I’m Sue Holzberlein, a third generation Christian Scientist.

-I am a third generation Christian Scientist.
-I grew up attending Christian Science Sunday School, but left Christian Science for 10-12 years in the mid-1980s and during that time relied on traditional medical care.
-What I found was that the doctors and nurses I saw were wonderful, kind, intelligent people, and had the same healing goals that I do, but that medical treatment did not work as well for me as Christian Science treatment does.
+I grew up in a family that practiced Christian Science daily and exclusively and attended Christian Science Sunday School until I was 20.
+However, in my young adult years I left Christian Science for about a decade.
+During that time, I relied on traditional medical care.
+I found that the doctors and nurses I saw were kind, intelligent people and had the same healing goals that I do, but that the medical treatment did not work as fully for me as Christian Science treatment does.

-I live near a forest and pond where bear, deer, coyotes, moose, rabbits, squirrels, beaver and other wild animals are common.
-I get out for a walk in the woods often and many days I see and enjoy wild animals.
+My hobbies include hiking, kayaking, gardening, reading, baking, photography, and snowshoeing.
+I love animals of all kinds and live near a forest and pond.
+I go out for a walk in the woods often and many days I see and enjoy wild animals.